What is urinary incontinence?

 - Incontinence products (e.g. absorbent pads)

-- Electrical stimulation (electrodes inserted into the vagina or rectum stimulate and strengthen the pelvic floor muscles)
+- Electrical stimulation (electrodes inserted into the vagina or rectum stimulate and strengthen the pelvic floor muscles - these are often best advised by a specialist)

 You may be offered surgery if other treatments have been unsuccessful or unsuitable.
 The type of surgery will depend on your type of urinary incontinence:

-- Urethral bulking agents – a substance is injected into the walls of the urethra in women so that they increase in size, stopping leakages as the urethra is better able to stay closed.
+- Urethral bulking agents – a substance is injected into the walls of the urethra so that they increase in size, lessening leakages as the urethra is better able to stay closed.